Incorporation – why it is vital to get it right

 However, it also applies for anyone trading as a company already who did not take professional guidance upon set up – it’s common.
 And there may still be time to make amends; it is just easier to get it right from the start.

-Figurit are dental and medical specialists who offer incorporation advice as part of robust and long-term tax planning, Call today to arrange a free appointment with Michael or Mark, tax and incorporation specialists, who can help ensure you are getting the best advice.
+Figurit is a specialist dental and medical accountanting firm who offer incorporation advice as part of robust and long-term tax planning.
+Call today to arrange a free appointment with Michael or Mark, tax and incorporation specialists, who can help ensure you are getting the best advice.
 T: 020 7376 9333